preethi9510/test/README.md

 |**Description**| find the equivalent website address for for a list of android package names via google
 |		|
 |**Options**	|\<packagelist\>
-|		|		a text file containing android package names
+|		|&nbsp;&nbsp;&nbsp;&nbsp;a text file containing android package names
 |		|the auto flag is optional:
-|               |		if present, the script will automatically pick the first website address from google candidate search results
+|               |&nbsp;&nbsp;&nbsp;&nbsp;if present, the script will automatically pick the first website address from google candidate search results
-|               |		if not present, the script will let testers pick a website manually from the google candidate search results
+|               |&nbsp;&nbsp;&nbsp;&nbsp;if not present, the script will let testers pick a website manually from the google candidate search results
 |**Dependencies**|url.py
 |		|
 |		|